hajdukd/hajdukd.github.io/_posts/examples/2019-01-20-deserializing-immutable-objects-with-jackson.md

 Find by yourself what suits your use case the best.

-Source code can be found on my [github](https://github.com/hajdukd/samples/tree/master/immutabledeserializationjacksonsample).
+Samples source code can be found on my [github](https://github.com/hajdukd/samples/tree/master/immutabledeserializationjacksonsample).